Supervising School Counselor

 College and career advisors are part of the counseling program in each high school career center.
 The main focus of these staff members is to provide information to students and their parents on post-high school opportunities.
 They assist students in the application process for college, arrange opportunities for college, military and business representatives to meet students during the school day, organize the annual college fair, and disseminate information through a monthly newsletter and website.

-Ms. Jones is also responsible for International Student Enrollment.
+The Supervising School Counselor is also responsible for International Student Enrollment.